Norfolk and Western M Class: Experiments

 When larger locomotives arrived on the N&W, some of the M's were sent to work in switching and transfer service.
 After World War II, however, the N&W began exploring potential replacements, as many of the M’s had begun to show their age; the locomotives also failed to meet smoke abatement laws in many of the cities along the N&W network.
 In an experiment to address both issues, M2s Nos.
 1100 and 1112 were extensively modified between 1947 and 1948, with No. 1100 being modified first.
 The boilers of both locomotives were rebuilt with shorter flues and combustion chambers.
 Induced draft fans, driven by steam turbines, were installed, along with mechanical stokers and water level controls; these were added so the locomotives could be left alone for long periods of time and gave rise to the nickname "Automatic Switcher”.
 Both locomotives were also fitted out with mechanical lubrication and modified tenders, providing an increase in water and coal capacity.

 Though extensive, the experiment ultimately proved to be a short-lived failure.
 Several issues became apparent shortly after No. 1100 reentered service.
 The blades of the induced-draft fan were quickly eroded by cinders from the locomotive’s fire, and the relatively soft exhaust from the locomotive lead to smoke and ash becoming a frequent source of discomfort for crews.
 In spite of changes to the design with No. 1112, including increases in heating surface and boiler pressure, along with the installation of a cinder collector to return cinders to the firebox ahead of the induced-draft fan, both locomotives were retired in 1951.
-The issues encountered in the experiment and the advent of more modern motive power in the form of 0-8-0 switchers (both acquired secondhand from the Chesapeake & Ohio Railroad and built in the N&W’s own Roanoke Shops) did little to prolong the service lives of the already subpar M2’s.
+The issues encountered in the experiment and the advent of more modern motive power in the form of 0-8-0 switchers (both acquired secondhand from the Chesapeake and Ohio Railway and built in the N&W’s own Roanoke Shops) did little to prolong the service lives of the already subpar M2’s.